FrederikP/sshaws/README.md

 ![](sshaws.gif)

+Support for [SSH connections through AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html) is also included.
+This allows you to connect to EC2 instances without Internet access (provided there's a VPC endpoint available) or whose security group does no allow ingress on port 22.

 ## Requirements

 - python3 and pip
 - configured aws credentials and rights to connect to the instance
 - instance needs to support ec2-instance-connect (AWS AMIs support that + you can install it on your servers)
 - public (or private) IP needs to be reachable

+Changes to requirements if using SSM tunnel:

+- credentials with rights to call `aws ssm start-session` on ressource *document/AWS-StartSSHSession*
+- instance needs to be running the SSM Agent version 2.3.672.0 or later (inc. an appropriate IAM role)
+- instance needs to be reachable through Internet or an SSM VPC endpoint

 ## Installation